In 2016 I made my TV debut on Sky Arts Landscape Artist of the year.

 Miking up was next, and that stayed on ALL day.

-I quickly found the “off” switch so I could have some privacy.
+I quickly found the “off” switch so I could have some privacy for bathroom breaks.
 We were chaperoned everywhere.
-I initially thought it weird but quickly realised it was so they could find us and not hold up production.
+I initially thought it weird but quickly realised it was so they could find us quickly to avoid production delays.

 Filming then began.

-Walking past the paintings, Here’s the piece that I submitted and features in the first part.
+Walking past the paintings, Here’s my submission piece and features in the first part.

 Painting began 3 hours later.